HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * Reboot the system to install the new kernel and enable the HSA kernel driver:
   `sudo reboot`

+#####Important note regarding Fedora 21 package
+Fedora 21 daily build currently uses kernel 3.16.1 However, kfd v0.8 is based on kernel 3.14.11.
+Therefore, our Fedora 21 kernel rpm package is based on 3.14.11 kernel.
+This means that there may be some Fedora functionality that would not behave correctly after our rpm package is installed.

+Please also note that a similar approach was used for the previous Fedora 21 package as well

 #####Obtaining kernel source code

 Source code used to build the kernel can be downloaded with the following